BW-EDA-EEND: Streaming End-to-End Neural Speaker Diarization for a Variable Number of Speakers: Prior Work

 \section{Prior Work}

 Horiguchi et al.~\cite{horiguchi2020end} proposed a version of EEND that estimates the number of speakers by aggregating multiple speaker embeddings into a small number of attractors, one per speaker (EEND with Encoder Decoder Attractor, EDA-EEND).
 To calculate a flexible number of attractors from variable lengths of speaker embedding sequences, they utilize an LSTM-based encoder-decoder \cite{chen2017deep}.
 Given a $T$-length sequence of $F$-dimensional audio features, $X=[x_1, \dots, x_T], \ x_t \in R^F$, a Transformer encoder computes $D$-dimensional diarization embeddings, $E = [e_1, \dots, e_T], \ e_t \in R^D$.
 Then, these embeddings are fed into a unidirectional LSTM encoder, producing the final hidden and cell states ($h_0, c_0$).
-A set of time-invariant $D$-dimensional attractors, $A = [a_1, \dots, a_S], \ a_s \in R^D$, are then decoded, also using a unidirectional LSTM, with initial states $(h_0, c_0)$ as follows:
+Assuming there are $S$ speakers in $X$, ideally a set of $S$ time-invariant $D$-dimensional attractors, $A = [a_1, \dots, a_S], \ a_s \in R^D$, are then decoded, also using a unidirectional LSTM, with initial states $(h_0, c_0)$ as follows:

-where $0$ is the $D$-dimensional zero vector and used as a constant input for the decoder, and attractor existence probabilities, $p_s$, are estimated using a fully connected layer with a sigmoid function.
-A probability below a chosen threshold indicates that all attractors have been decoded, implicitly counting the number of speakers.
+where $0$ is the $D$-dimensional zero vector and used as a constant input for the decoder.
+Attractor existence probabilities $p_s$ are estimated using a fully connected layer with a sigmoid function.
+A probability below a chosen threshold indicates that all attractors have been decoded, thereby implicitly determining the number of speakers.
+Joint speech activities for $S$ speakers ($\hat{Y}$) are estimated by a matrix multiplication of embeddings and attractors ($EA^T$), followed by a sigmoid function.